 Advice has long been considered the gold standard of professional development.
 We’re told to seek guidance from experienced mentors, read books by industry leaders, or attend workshops led by experts.
 While advice can be valuable, focusing solely on what is said often overlooks a far more critical factor: access.
-The connections you have and the opportunities they bring can shape your career in ways advice alone cannot.
+Access matters more than advice because the connections you have and the opportunities they bring can shape your career in ways advice alone cannot.
 Read on to discover more.

 Advice is essentially information, tips, insights, or recommendations on what to do in a given situation.
 Access, on the other hand, is the ability to connect with people, networks, and resources that can open doors.
 You can receive the best guidance in the world, but if you don’t have access to the right opportunities or influencers, your career may stall.